Stability theory: Linear autonomous systems

 (In a different language, the origin 0 ∈ R^{n} is an equilibrium point of the corresponding dynamical system.)
 This solution is asymptotically stable as t → ∞ ("in the future") if and only if for all eigenvalues λ of A, Re(λ) < 0.
 Similarly, it is asymptotically stable as t → −∞ ("in the past") if and only if for all eigenvalues λ of A, Re(λ) > 0.
 If there exists an eigenvalue λ of A with Re(λ) > 0 then the solution is unstable for t → ∞.

-Application of this result in practice, in order to decide the stability of the origin for a linear system, is facilitated by the Routh–Hurwitz stability criterion.
+The stability of a linear system can be determined by solving the differential equation to find the eigenvalues, or without solving the equation by using the Routh–Hurwitz stability criterion.
 The eigenvalues of a matrix are the roots of its characteristic polynomial.
 A polynomial in one variable with real coefficients is called a Hurwitz polynomial if the real parts of all roots are strictly negative.
 The Routh–Hurwitz theorem implies a characterization of Hurwitz polynomials by means of an algorithm that avoids computing the roots.